alexpaul/ImagePickerApp/README.md

 ## UIImagePickerViewController

-By default the photo libray is accessible.
-However explicit access needs granted for use to the camera.
-This accesss is made possible via the NSCameraUsageDescription key in the Info.plist with an explicit String explaining the reason for camera usage.
+By default the photo libray is accessible from the simulator or iOS device without needing to add additional access in the Info.plist file.
+However explicit access needs to be granted for accessing the user's camera.
+This accesss is made possible via the **NSCameraUsageDescription** key in the Info.plist with an explicit String explaining the reason for camera usage.

 ## Vocabulary